Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 * When loading the OneAgent via [OneAgent NPM module](https://www.npmjs.com/package/@dynatrace/oneagent) or a similar tool, make sure to require the SDK after the OneAgent
 * Dynatrace OneAgent (required versions see below)
+* The OneAgent SDK is not supported on serverless code modules, including those for AWS Lambda.
+  Consider using [OpenTelemetry](https://www.dynatrace.com/support/help/shortlink/opentel-lambda) instead in these scenarios.

 |OneAgent SDK for Node.js|Required OneAgent version|Support status|
 |:-----------------------|:------------------------|:-------------|